Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1943:

-Fernhill left Liverpool in the morning of July 18-1943 for Montevideo and Buenos Aires with general cargo incl. explosives, then joined convoy OS 52/KMS 21 on the 19th.
-This convoy was attacked by 12 German aircraft 200 n. miles off Lisbon on July 27 and 2 ships were lost, namely the British Halizones (no casualties) and El Argentino (4 died), but Fernhill escaped harm.
-The Norwegian Borgholm, Hallfried, Jenny and Spurt were also in this convoy.
+She left Liverpool again in the morning of July 18, bound for Montevideo and Buenos Aires with general cargo including explosives, joining convoy OS 52/KMS 21 on the 19th - see also Page 3.
+This convoy was attacked by 12 German aircraft 200 n. miles off Lisbon on July 27 and 2 ships were lost, namely the British Halizones (initially damaged, later sank - no casualties) and El Argentino (4 died), but Fernhill escaped harm at that time.
+The Norwegian Borgholm, Hallfried, Jenny and Spurt were also in this convoy (link in table above).

-Outside Bathurst the convoy was split up on July 28, and Fernhill was later ordered to continue west on her own at 19:00 GMT on Aug.
-4. At 02:30 GMT the following day she received orders from the Admiralty to alter her originally planned route, and these orders were immediately followed.
-On Aug.
-6 at 21:10 GMT the 1st mate, who was on the bridge spotted a U-boat close to her port bow and she nearly collided with U-757 (Deetz) which then submerged 10-15 meters in front of her, but later reappeared on the starboard quarter.
+Off Bathurst the convoy was split up on July 28, and Fernhill was later ordered to continue west on her own at 19:00 GMT on Aug.
+4 (as can be seen, A. Hague gives detachment date as Aug.
+1).
+At 02:30 GMT the following day she received orders from the Admiralty to alter her originally planned route, and these orders were immediately followed.
+At 21:10 GMT on Aug.
+6, the 1st mate, who was on the bridge, spotted a U-boat close to her port bow and she nearly collided with U-757 (Deetz) which then submerged 10-15 meters in front of her, but later reappeared on the starboard quarter.
 An "enemy report" was sent out and repeated several times, giving the position as 07 15N 19 46W.
-At the time Able Seaman Swan was on lookout duty on the bridge, Ordinary Seaman Jones was at the helm, there was a gunner in the port pillbox on the bridge, another in the starboard pillbox amidships and a third on the gun platform on the poop.
-All guns were now manned, and through continuous course alterations Fernhill attempted to keep the U-boat behind her, and also fired at it with her 4" gun at 22:05 GMT when the distance between them was about 300 yards, but missed, though at that point the U-boat submerged.
+At the time, Able Seaman Swan was on lookout duty on the bridge, Ordinary Seaman Jones was at the helm, there was a gunner in the port pillbox on the bridge, another in the starboard pillbox amidships and a third on the gun platform on the poop.
+All guns were now manned, and through continuous course alterations Fernhill attempted to keep the U-boat behind her, and also fired at it with her 4" gun at 22:05 GMT when the distance between them was about 300 yards, but missed (at that point the U-boat submerged).
 Another enemy report was subsequently sent out, giving position 07 07N 19 48W, acknowledged by Freetown Radio.
 At 22:30 a coded telegram was received, saying "Catalina aircraft will be in your vicinity AM tomorrow Saturday".

 Crew List: